ibizaman/skarabox/README.md

 nix run .#myskarabox-ssh sudo reboot
 ```

+## Architecture

+All choices made are explained in the [Architecture](https://installer.skarabox.com/architecture.html) document.

 ## Why?

 Because the landscape of installing NixOS could be better
 and this repository is an attempt at that.

-By the way, the name SkaraboxOS comes from the scarab (the animal),
+By the way, the name Skarabox comes from the scarab (the animal),
 box (for the server) and OS (for Operating System).
 Scarab is spelled with a _k_ because it's kool.
 A scarab is a _very_ [strong][] animal representing well what this repository's intention.